NACO > Yale Policies for Name Authority Records (NARs)

 Back to: Authority Control at Yale > NACO

-This document sets forth Yale University Library policies for creating, updating, and importing NACO name, uniform title, and name-title authority records (NARs).
+This document sets forth Yale University Library policies for creating, updating, and importing NACO name authority records (NARs).
 It is intended to supplement, not replace, standard documentation issued by the Library of Congress (LC) and the Program for Cooperative Cataloging (PCC).

 Creating New NARs